ViswanathaSwamy-PK-TechSkillz-Academy/blog-in-py/README.md

 I am learning building Blog site using Python Django from different Video Courses, Books, and Websites.

+In Django, a project is considered a Django installation with some settings.
+An application is a group of models, views, templates, and URLs.
+Applications interact with the framework to provide specific functionalities and may be reused in various projects.

 ## Few Commands

 ```powershell